RC Power Supply Guide: Don't Starve Your RC Charger

 iCharger 4010 Duo 40 Amps Per Channel = 80 Amps TotalHuge RC Charging Power: 40 Amps Per Channel = 80 Amps Total.

-These are industrial grade Hewlett Packard DPS 600PB server computer switching power supplies rated at 12VDC @ 47A providing up to 575Watts of power output.
+It all starts with the industrial grade Hewlett Packard DPS 600PB server computer switching power supply that is rated at 12VDC @ 47A providing up to 575Watts of power output.

 The cooling fan operation is also modified so it won't run at maximum speed all the time.
 Its speed is now variable dependent on internal temperature and electrical load.
 This makes the fan very quite in comparison to other RC power supplies I have.